amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/README.md

 ### Example

-We consider the file [flows/justifications/ds-0/justification_0/graph.graphml](https://github.com/amordahl/fdroid_package/blob/ISSTA2021/flows/justifications/ds-0/justification_0/graph.graphml) as an example.
+As described in our paper, each flow was classified by two students.
+Take, for example, flow [`ds-0`](https://github.com/amordahl/fdroid_package/tree/ISSTA2021/flows/justifications/ds-0).
+We have two justifications for this flow, each produced by a student independent of the other.

+We consider [`justification_0`](https://github.com/amordahl/fdroid_package/blob/ISSTA2021/flows/justifications/ds-0/justification_0/graph.graphml) as an example.
+This justification is in `.graphml` format, but many other formats were used by students (such as Draw.io and text files).
 Upon opening the graph in a graphml viewer (such as yEd), we see the following graph.

 <img width="660" alt="Screen Shot 2021-04-29 at 10 03 31 PM" src="https://user-images.githubusercontent.com/9604243/116643465-bf6f4280-a936-11eb-9e67-7947b8224440.png">